Arnhem WayDrive Katherine – Nhulunbuy

 Drive the Arnhem Way and discover one of Australia’s last unspoilt areas.
 From Katherine to Nhulunbuy on the Gove Peninsula – be prepared for an adventure.

-When travelling to Arnhem Land you will require a permit from the Northern Land Council.
+When travelling to Arnhem Land you’ll require a permit from the Northern Land Council.
 These permits are necessary to preserve the culture and beauty of the region.

 Arnhem Land offers unique Aboriginal cultural experiences.
 Take a locally guided tour or visit the art and craft galleries to gain a deeper understanding of the traditional practices that are still used today.